tarwn/lessthandot-hugo/blogs/content/posts/2013-04-04-how-i-prepared-mcse.md

 <a style="text-align: justify" href="/media/users/koenverbeeck/MCSEPrep/MCSE.jpg?mtime=1365060226"><img style="float: left;margin-left: 10px;margin-right: 10px" src="/wp-content/uploads/users/koenverbeeck/MCSEPrep/MCSE.jpg?mtime=1365060226" alt="" width="300" height="171" /></a>

 <div class="image_block" style="text-align: justify">
-  The MCSA exams are the same for everyone; it doesn’t matter if you are going for the MCSE – Business Intelligence or for MCSE – Data Platform.
+  The MCSA exams are the same for everyone; it doesn't matter if you are going for the MCSE – Business Intelligence or for MCSE – Data Platform.
 Personally I like this decision, as everyone with the MCSA has the same common ground in the SQL Server platform.
-There’s always some overlap between the tasks a specific role is supposed to do.
-For example, DBA’s need SSIS from time to time to move data around and BI developers might need to set-up replication to feed a reporting database.
+There's always some overlap between the tasks a specific role is supposed to do.
+For example, DBA's need SSIS from time to time to move data around and BI developers might need to set-up replication to feed a reporting database.
 Forcing everyone to do the same exams ensures certification holders have a certain skill set in the most important aspects of SQL Server.
 </div>

 <span style="text-align: justify">Before I started my certification spree on SQL Server 2012, I already had the three MCTS certifications for SQL Server 2008 (BI, DBA en database developer) and the MCITP: Business Intelligence Developer 2008.
 So I only had to refresh the older material – especially the DBA stuff – and learn all the new features.
-Why didn’t I took the upgrade exams?
+Why didn't I took the upgrade exams?
 Because I like to challenge myself and I wanted to make sure I learned as much as possible in the progress.</span>

 <p style="text-align: justify">
   <strong>70-463</strong>
 </p>

 <p style="text-align: justify">
   This is the first exam that I took.
 It deals mostly with SSIS, but has also some sections about DQS, MDS and dimensional modeling.
 I took this exam a year ago in beta, so there were no preparation materials available.
-Luckily I consider myself quite proficient in SSIS, so I didn’t need much preparation.
+Luckily I consider myself quite proficient in SSIS, so I didn't need much preparation.
 After all, if you are going for one of the MCSE certifications, you should have at least one specialization in the SQL Server stack.
 </p>

 <p style="text-align: justify">